beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 ### Zend_Controller_Action

 * IMPORTANT: Make sure $this->_redirect and $this->_forward are always called with a leading "return" statement.
+* $this->view only calls to a ParameterBag that temporarily holds all view parameters.
+Calling view helpers inside the controller won't work!

 ### Zend_Controller_Action_HelperBroker

+The HelperBroker in this compatibility layer only implements the necessary ZF functionality.
-There is no equivalent like this one, you cannot add your own helpers.
+You cannot extend it with your own helpers.
 Use the Dependency Injenction container in the Controller and request services to use:

 class MyController extends ZendController
 {